 Instead, I was concentrating on buying poor companies on the cheap.
-These trash stocks, as I call them, have a nasty habit of getting even cheaper -- sometimes even going bust.
+These "trash stocks," as I call them, have a nasty habit of getting even cheaper -- and sometimes even going bust.

 Why?
-Even though he knew the textile manufacturing business Berkshire operated was in a declining industry, he was enticed to buy because the price looked cheap.
-While the Berkshire of today wouldn't exist without that original purchase, Buffett reluctantly closed the textile business in 1985.
+Even though he knew that the textile-manufacturing business Berkshire operated was part of a declining industry, he was enticed to buy because the price looked cheap.
+The Berkshire of today wouldn't exist without that original purchase, but Buffett reluctantly closed the textile business in 1985.

 Value investing for suckers